-Ofsted's Abuse Report published in May 2021 reported that in addition to the risks schools can spot with eyes and ears, there are more risks hidden from view in a child's digital world; and that an inability to spot these risks was placing pupils in danger.
+Ofsted's Abuse Report published in 2022 reported that in addition to the risks schools can spot with eyes and ears, there are more risks hidden from view in a child's digital world, and that an inability to spot these risks was placing pupils in danger.

-At the end of 2021 Smoothwall's digital monitoring service recorded a 71% increase in the number of seriously at risk students detected.
-That's one student every five minutes, who, without the aid of digital monitoring, could have gone unnoticed, or noticed too late.
+At the end of 2023 Smoothwall's digital monitoring service detected a student at suspected serious risk every 2 minutes, who, without the aid of digital monitoring, could have gone unnoticed, or noticed too late.